 6. You are now ready to set your intention for your self-inquiry.

-Centring your attention with mindfulness empowers your self-inquiry by freeing you from the distractions and entanglements of your mind and inducing a metacognitive state that enables you to be fully present and aware in your observer self.
-You can then more effectively align with your true self for greater authenticity in your self-inquiry.
-For more on your true self and your alignment with it, see The True Self, A Meditation to Find Your True Self, and Finding Your True Self.
+Centring your attention through mindfulness empowers your self-inquiry by freeing you from the distractions and entanglements of your mind and inducing a metacognitive state that enables you to be fully present and aware in your observer self.
+You can then more effectively align with your True Self for greater authenticity in your self-inquiry.

 Setting an Intention for Your Self-Inquiry